scarlosteixeira/Tetris-game/README.md

 ## Planning

 A digital whiteboard (Excalidraw) was used to sketch and plan the project; it gives a brief idea of the project's challenges and how these can be addressed such as the layout of the game and which programming resources are viable to solve mentioned problems.
-Eg. How do I track Tredominos position on the playable field?
+Eg. How do I track Tedrominos position on the playable field?
 How do I implement a collision between walls and pieces?